0xZ0F/Z0FCourse_ReverseEngineering/0x200-Assembly/0x201-Registers.md

 # Registers
-Depending on whether you are working with 64 bit or 32-bit assembly things may be a little different.
-As already mentioned this course focuses on 64 bit Windows.
+Depending on whether you are working with 64-bit or 32-bit assembly things may be a little different.
+As already mentioned this course focuses on 64-bit Windows.
 There are also two different syntaxes for x64 assembly: Intel and AT&T. AT&T is typically used on *NIX operating systems however the two are functionally the same, so you can translate between the two.
 We will focus on Intel because I think it's the easiest to read and it's the default for Windows.
 > If you have previous experience with x32 but not x64 you may be confused that the registers start with an "R" instead of an "E".
 We will talk about this.